coleastaire/the-rabin-engine/README.md

 Extra credit given cannot push your grade past %100.
 All existing rubric requirements remain, including submission instructions.

-If you have already started the project and created some behavior trees with the old editor, you will find that this editor is compatible with your old tree files, and you should be able to upgrade smoothly.
-Please mention the experience in your issue report.

 ### DO NOT SHARE THIS REPO WITH STUDENTS OUTSIDE OF THE CLASS OR DIGIPEN

 For any questions or concerns, feel free to contact TA's Cole or Robert.